icgc-dcc/dcc-docs/docs/download/downloading_data.md

     ![NIH-iTrust-login](images/NIH-iTrust-login.png)

 5. After you have successfully logged in, you will be redirected back to PDC where you can create an access key.
-If you see "TCGA-PCAWG" in the project list and you have "downlod" rights, you can proceed with generating an access key.
-Click on "Create access key" button.
+If you see `TCGA-PCAWG` in the project list and you have `download` rights, you can proceed with generating an access key.
+Click on `Create access key` button.
 A popup will show you the new access key and secret key.

     ![Example-PDC-Keys](images/example-pdc-keys.png)

-7. Copy these keys and add them to your awscli credentials file, which depending on your system, is usually at: ~/.aws/credentials.
+6\.
+Copy these keys and add them to your awscli credentials file, which depending on your system, is usually at: `~/.aws/credentials`.
 The aws credentials file may look like this.
 Please edit it to include your own key ID and secret key

 ```
 [pdc]